Friday, December 18, 2009

 Space Madness

-Aalborg is located at just over 57 degrees north latitude, which means among other things that the inhabitants all have to walk around slightly stooped to avoid banging their heads on the Arctic circle.
+Aalborg is located at just over 57 degrees north latitude.
 At this latitude, the length of the night in winter (and the day in summer) becomes rather extreme; on the solstice, I am told, the sun will rise at around 10am and set around 3pm, with much of the intervening five hours of daylight being a sort of long twilight.

 This, combined with being in school and especially a project-based phase of that schooling (i.e. no classes or structured events this late in the semester) creates an odd sense of timelessness and limbo that is not entirely unpleasant.
 It will be interesting to see what it's like in summer when the sun is out almost all the time.